xieyuheng/tangle-rs/org-tangle/README.md

 A command line tool to tangle code blocks in org file to source code file.
 - A faster way to tangle org-mode.

+## Note About Restriction

+- The use case is restricted to global tangle property-line
+  - code block level tangle property-line is NOT supported
+  - headline level tangle property-line is NOT supported

 ## Getting Start

 To build the program, nightly rust toolchain is needed.